 ONSC ruled the husband’s request to strike his wife’s pleadings and for more disclosure from his ex were “retaliatory’ and, where his taxes were concerned, “designed to avoid his obligations”.
 The requests were disproportional, unreasonable and over-reaching, the court found.
 In future, the wife would only be required to respond if an accountant or chartered business valuator asked for records from an account the husband could no longer access.

 Is your ex harassing you through the courts?
 Call us toll-free at 1-844-466-6529

 In return, the wife was compelled to prove what her income and earning power were.
 She was required by the court to provide her tax returns and notices of assessment, proof of her education, and affidavits showing her employment history and all efforts she had made to find work since separating.

 Those records are important because both parents have financial and parenting obligations to minor or adult children with mental or physical disabilities.
 Before their separation, the couple lived a luxurious lifestyle due to the husband’s income.
-Since separating, his wife claimed to have falled into dire financial circumstances when he failed to pay for anything, from spousal support to their children’s dental work, counselling and extracurricular activities.
+Since separating, his wife claimed to have falled into dire financial circumstances.
+It happens when he failed to pay for anything.
+This included spousal support to their children’s dental work, counselling and extracurricular activities.

 When your court case seems to go on forever, it may be abuse of process.
 If you are locked in a long court battle, call our family law firm toll free at 1-844-466-6529